 Experts report that as long as your hen is “happy,” you can expect egg production every twenty-four hours.

 Health Issues and Care of the White Rock chicken

 The White Rock chicken is typically a very hardy and healthy bird.
 Along with their propensity for egg production and high-quality meat, this characteristic makes the White Rock an easy choice for commercial chicken production.

 The White Rock, when properly cared for, typically lives for up to eight years.
 However, some reports show that there are White Rocks that live up to twelve years.
-Again, all this is controlled by factors such as the right care for a bird.
+Again, all this is controlled by factors such as the right care for a chicken.

-The White Rock may experience an infestation of lice or other parasites.
+The White Rock may experience an infestation of lice or other poultry parasites.
 This is the most common health issue the White Rock will have.
 Regular observation will show the presence of lice or other parasites that can easily be treated if you see them on your White Rock.
-Remember to treat any of these parasites as early as possible for the best outcome.
+Remember to treat any of these chicken parasites as early as possible for the best outcome.